openharmony/docs/en/application-dev/reference/apis/js-apis-appmanager.md

 isRamConstrainedDevice(): Promise\<boolean>;

-Checks whether this application is running in a RAM constrained device.
+Checks whether this application is running on a RAM constrained device.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core